7 Types of Leg Pain (and When to Take Them Seriously)

 Spasms or cramps in the leg muscles that don’t relax for at least several seconds may be caused by overuse or dehydration, says John-Paul Rue, MD, an orthopedic sports medicine surgeon at Mercy Medical Center in Baltimore.
 Sometimes even just walking much longer than usual may trigger leg cramps.
 Routine muscle cramps generally last just a few seconds or minutes and ease with warmth, rest and stretching, he says.
 But, he says, it’s important to distinguish between those and deep vein thrombosis (DVT).
 “The DVT usually presents with more deep-seated constant pain and swelling,” he says.
 If you suspect you have any symptoms of DVT, seek immediate medical attention.
 Another cause of ongoing pain and cramping in the legs could be peripheral artery disease, a clogging of the arteries (much like heart disease) that can reduce circulation to the limbs.
 The classic symptoms of leg pain for peripheral artery disease is pain in the calf with walking.

 If the knee pain increases when you move the joint or press on it or the joint is swollen or looks red, you may have bursitis, says Dr. Rue.
 Rest, ice, and over-the-counter pain relievers can treat bursitis and help you deal with knee pain at home.
 It’s also advised to cushion your knees if you need to repetitively kneel or if the knee is in contact with hard surfaces.
 If the pain and swelling don’t respond or worsen despite in-home treatments, Dr. Rue recommends seeking medical treatment.
+Here’s how to deal with knee pain brought on by indoor cycling.

 A shooting pain down the back of the leg may be caused by pressure on the sciatic nerve that runs from the lower back through the buttocks and into the legs.
 “We see that in gentlemen who carry heavy wallets in the back pocket of their pants,” says Dr. Rue.
 Relieve the pressure on the nerve (lighten the wallet) and the pain will often heal.